NxPKG/khulnasoft-docs/content/fundamentals/api/how-to/control-api-access.md

 To restrict the API access for the entire account:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select an Enterprise account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select an Enterprise account.
 2. Go to **Manage Account** > **Members**.
 3. Locate the **Enable API Access** section and then update the setting.